 What Consumables Should I Use?

-Flask: Flask of the Countless Armies (or a Spirit Flask, if your raid provides them).
+Flask: Flask of the Undertow (or Mystical Flask if your raid provides them).

 I’m Making a New Paladin.
 What Race Should I Choose?

 Choose the race that you think looks the best.
-Human and Blood Elf are the highest DPS choices for the Alliance and Horde, but it’s a very tiny difference.
+Dark Iron Dwarf and Blood Elf are the best Alliance and Horde choices at the moment, but it’s a very tiny difference between even the best and worst race.
 About this tiny: